Threat Gets A Vote: Applying a Threat-Based Approach to Security Testing¶

 Isn't the identification and mitigation of vulnerabilities enough?¶

 In order to answer, you must understand how a threat-actor thinks and acts.
 Remember, a threat is really an intelligent person bent on causing harm.
 It is NOT an exploit of a vulnerability, NOT a piece of malware, or NOT a phishing attack.
 These are merely means a threat-actor may choose to use to achieve their end goal.
-The threat-actor knows that the target has a comprehensive security program.
+The threat-actor knows the target has a comprehensive security program.
 A suite of security tools (firewalls, intrusion detection systems, anti-virus, EDR, etc) are deployed with the intent of stopping cyber-attacks.
-A good threat-actor knows this and will most likely assume that patches are deployed and vulnerability assessments and penetration tests are performed.
+A good threat-actor knows this and will most likely assume patches are deployed and vulnerability assessments and penetration tests are performed.
 This understanding can significantly change the actions taken by a threat-actor compared to the actions taken by a traditional security tester.
 Does the threat-actor fire up a port scanner and enumerate an entire network?
 Does a threat-actor fire up vulnerability scanning tool to find an exploit?
 Attacks by threat-actors do not always follow the models adopted by traditional security testing.
 An attack is not scan -> exploit -> profit.
 An intelligent threat-actor evaluates what a target presents and uses weakness not always discovered through traditional security tests.
 The threat-actor will take a number of controlled steps to gain access to a target, establish command and control, establish persistence, and ultimately achieve their desired goal.
 The people charged with defending an organization often ignore or misunderstand the steps taken by a threat-actor.
 This often leads to focus on prevention, not detection.
-Defenders who do focus on detection may drown themselves in logs and alerts that are vendor generated or otherwise un-actionable.
+Defenders who do focus on detection may drown themselves in un-actionable default or vendor generate logs and alerts.
 Have you ever heard from the defending team "We have too many logs and alerts to respond!"?
 Why do organizations log what they log?
 Compliance?
 In case they are needed?
 Vendor advice?
 Organizations are still missing a key piece to all threats; understanding their actions and TTPs.

 Consider this scenario¶

-After evaluating a target network, a threat-actor decides a phishing attack is their chosen method to gain access.
+After evaluating a target network, a threat-actor decides phishing is their chosen method to gain access.
 A phish is sent to a small number of people.
 The phish contains an excel attachment with a DDE4 based attack.
 An email recipient opens the attachment, malicious code is executed on the target, and command and control (C2) is established.
 The threat-actor then performs a series of steps that includes situational awareness of current access, enumeration of potential new targets, and lateral movement options to those targets.
 In this case, the threat finds clear text database credentials on a old test web application backup in a public share.
 The credentials are used to laterally move to a test database server.
 Code execution on the database server provides elevated access.
 The situational awareness cycle repeats.
 The threat-actor discovers elevated credentials stored in memory on the database server.
 Credential material is extracted from a Windows domain controller using the stolen elevated database credentials.
 The threat-actor performs additional situational awareness and enumeration using the new credentials from the domain controller.
 The intended target is identified and is located on a sensitive file repository.
 Using the elevated access and C2 channels, the threat-actor achieves their final objective and exfiltrates sensitive data outside the network.